John Boswell, CFC Ambassador for the LGBTQI Community

 Vanessa F. Hurst is Compassion Officer at Intent & Action.
 She consults with organizations to identify and strengthen compassion cultures and create sustainable, collaborative environments.
 As a community builder, she facilitates the strengthening of relationships with current stakeholders and the growing of community membership.
 Vanessa is author of Engaging Compassion Through Intent and Action and A Constellation of Connections: Contemplative Relationships.
 She holds a master’s degree in Natural Health.
 In her practice as an intuitive coach, she assists clients in transformation through the integration of mindfulness practices and compassion.

 Barbara Kaufmann, “One Wordsmith” discovered a long time ago, the power in words, images and "story” to change the world.
 Told with art, music, words, photos, images, film, "story" can grab the human heart, squeeze it, burst it open and send a corona of inspired-creative-human-brilliance shimmering through mass consciousness, the world and the Universe itself.
 A single image can reverberate round the globe and startle humanity awake.
-Founder of “Words and Violence” Program about bullying in all its forms on this planet, and writer for Voices Education Project, Charter for Compassion International, a Huffington Post contributor, poet, artist, scriptwriter and filmmaker—Barbara “writes to simply change the world.”
+Founder of “Words and Violence” Program about bullying in all its forms on this planet, and writer for Voices Education Project, Charter for Compassion, a Huffington Post contributor, poet, artist, scriptwriter and filmmaker—Barbara “writes to simply change the world.”
 Her ministry and life’s work is dedicated to “establishing a more humane narrative on this planet.”

 Mary Ella Keblusek, volunteer events coordinator, project management and editor

 Mary Ella enjoys working with nonprofit organizations across the globe to help make them more effective.
 She started out in systems design and consulting for enterprise businesses, completing her corporate career as an executive for an international human resources consulting firm.
 During the past decade, Mary Ella has worked with and managed development, education and social justice nonprofits in US, UK, Switzerland, India, Canada, and the Niger Delta region of Nigeria.
-Since earning a Master of International Service in 2009 at American University, Mary Ella has focused her efforts on organizations like the Charter for Compassion International which use a values-based approach to address the world’s most challenging issues.
+Since earning a Master of International Service in 2009 at American University, Mary Ella has focused her efforts on organizations like the Charter for Compassion which use a values-based approach to address the world’s most challenging issues.

-Cynthia LaGrou, Ambassador for Film and Media Arts
+Thea LaGrou, Ambassador for Film and Media Arts

-Cynthia is a cultural creative who is driven by curiosity, imagination and a vision for positive change in the world.
+Thea is a cultural creative who is driven by curiosity, imagination and a vision for positive change in the world.
 As Founding Director at Compathos Foundation she works at the intersection of the arts and creativity, peace and compassion, and social transformation by producing and sharing conscious media that educates and inspires.
 Cynthia facilitates teams of social change artists, filmmakers, musicians, writers, and technologists in the co-creation of meaningful media experiences from around the world, while working to provide strategic insight and integral solutions for content producers, mission-driven organizations, and networked movements.
 Cynthia is an author, speaker and event producer who is passionate about bringing people together to unearth their collective stories and inspire meaningful action around the common good.
 She is working with the Charter to produce community engagement resources and a Media Coalition for Peace and Compassion.

 Andrea LeBlanc lost her husband, Robert G. LeBlanc, Professor Emeritus of Geography, on UA#175 when it was flown into the second WTC tower.
 Together Bob and Andrea parented 5 children and have nine grandchildren.
 Andrea is a retired veterinarian, having practiced small animal medicine and surgery for 37 years.
 The family created the Robert G. LeBlanc Memorial Scholarship at the University of New Hampshire which is awarded to undergraduate students for study abroad.